 St. Louis, MO | www.saltwater-sandals.com

-Hoy Shoe Co has been in the business of manufacturing and distributing sandals for women and children since 1944.
-A B2B company, their flagship product is the Saltwater Sandal, a familiar sight on sun-kissed feet the world over.
-Hoy Shoe Co distributes across the United States, Canada, Australia, Europe, East Asia, Israel, and South Africa.
+Hoy Shoe Co. has been in the business of manufacturing and distributing sandals for women and children since 1944.
+Hoy Shoe Co. operates as a B2B company, distributing across the United States, Canada, Australia, Europe, East Asia, Israel, and South Africa.
 They’re no stranger to playing with the big kids, either — they’ve been selling shoes to customers such as Nordstrom for over 40 years.
 Some of their other big-box customers include Zappos, Dillard’s, and Bloomingdale’s.

-Hoy Shoe Co has been around long enough to notice significant changes in the shoe industry.
-When they first started out, a lot of their customers were of the smaller, mom-and-pop variety, but with the advent of online shopping and other industry trends, more and more of their customers are now big-box retailers.
-Such customers come with their own challenges, but this has not stopped Hoy Shoe Co from growing at a near breakneck pace.
+Such customers come with their own challenges, but this has not stopped Hoy Shoe Co. from growing at a near breakneck pace.
 Over the last 10 years, they’ve averaged a 30% growth rate year over year, and they don’t anticipate slowing down anytime soon.

-Before making the switch to SalesPad Desktop four and a half years ago, Hoy Shoe Co was running their business from a “green-bar paper” ERP system from the 1990s.
-While obviously due for an upgrade, Hoy Shoe Co was also looking for an Operational ERP solution that could keep up with their rapid growth, increase their efficiency in interacting with customers, and help improve their accuracy in picking orders from the warehouse.
+Before making the switch to SalesPad four and a half years ago, Hoy Shoe Co. was running their business from a “green-bar paper” ERP system from the 1990s.
+While obviously due for an upgrade, Hoy Shoe Co. was also looking for an order-to-cash focused solution that could keep up with their rapid growth, increase their efficiency in interacting with customers, and help improve their accuracy in picking orders from the warehouse.

-SalesPad Desktop.
-Hoy Shoe Co adopted SalesPad Desktop when they migrated to Microsoft Dynamics GP.
-They knew right from the start that entering orders through GP would be too cumbersome for their employees, and that the time lost as a result of dealing with such a clunky interface would inevitably result in a dip in productivity, which was unacceptable.
+SalesPad.
+Hoy Shoe Co. adopted SalesPad when they migrated to Microsoft Dynamics GP.
+They knew right from the start that entering orders through Dynamics GP would be too cumbersome for their employees, and that the time lost as a result of dealing with such a clunky interface would inevitably result in a dip in productivity.

-SalesPad Desktop impressed them with its intuitive interface, powerful CRM feature set, easy order entry, intuitive workflows, and more.
+SalesPad impressed them with its intuitive interface, powerful CRM feature set, easy order entry, and intuitive workflows.
 It was a perfect match for a thriving, ambitious company new to Microsoft Dynamics GP.

 “SalesPad has allowed us to continue growing without having to add more employees,” said Downs.
 “It has allowed us to be more efficient with what we do.
 All of our SalesPad products have played a huge part in helping us handle the increasing volume as we’ve grown.”

-Downs says SalesPad Desktop has helped keep the bar high for interactions with Hoy Shoe Co’s customers.
-Easy customer lookup and visibility into customer returns and purchase history have done a lot to streamline CSR processes for the company.
+Downs says SalesPad has helped keep the bar high when it comes to working with customers.
+Easy customer lookup and visibility into customer returns and purchase history have done a lot to streamline their CSRs’ processes.

 “SalesPad has helped make our company more agile when interacting with customers.
 From a CSR standpoint, we’re able to better serve both big and small customers.
 SalesPad helps speed up our customer interactions and helps us give the customer more information than we ever could before.”

-Distributing shoes in a B2B environment is a little unique, Downs explained.
+Distributing shoes in a B2B environment presents additional unique challenges, Downs explained.
 When someone calls in an order, they ask for a “size run,” which is a certain number of a style of shoes, in specific colors and sizes.
 That translates into a lot of different SKU numbers.

 “Imagine typing in an order like that into a system as un-intuitive as GP,” said Downs.
 “So part of what really sold us on SalesPad was the item matrix.”

-Beyond streamlining entry for orders with lots of different SKU numbers, SalesPad also pulls its weight for Hoy Shoe Co by integrating directly with Hoy Shoe Co’s EDI (electronic data interchange) solution.
-Doing business with large companies such as Nordstrom, Zappos, and the like is simply not possible without EDI.
+Beyond streamlining entry for orders with lots of different SKU numbers, SalesPad also pulls its weight for Hoy Shoe Co. by integrating directly with Hoy Shoe Co.’s EDI (electronic data interchange) solution.
+This common digital language makes it possible for them to easily exchange important data and information with their newer, big-box customers such as Nordstrom, Zappos, and the like.

 “When you work with bigger customers like Nordstrom’s, they want you to be on EDI,” said Downs.
 “But if you mispick something, that’s a charge-back.
 If you do anything wrong in the picking and shipping process, you get a charge-back.
 That can really eat into your profits.”

 Charge-backs can include anything from longer payment terms to a dip in order quantities to being dropped altogether as suppliers for the customer.
-No matter what the charge-backs entail, they’re always bad news for your company, and they need to be avoided as much as possible.
-SalesPad has helped Hoy Shoe Co rise to the challenge of keeping the charge-backs at bay.
+With EDI, charge-backs become far less likely, since the distributor and customer are able to easier communicate with each other, eliminating the risk of missing or mixing up important product information during the order fulfillment process.
+SalesPad has helped Hoy Shoe Co. rise to the challenge of keeping the charge-backs at bay.

-Before adding SalesPad Desktops’ DataCollection to their business software suite, Hoy Shoe Co struggled with picking their orders accurately.
-Shipping out large orders such as theirs, with lots of different sizes and styles of shoes, carries a big risk of mispicking items on a daily basis.
-Prior to adopting DataCollection, warehouse workers would walk the aisles with clipboards and pick the items listed, simply checking the list visually to ensure accuracy.
+Before adding SalesPad’s DataCollection to their business software suite, Hoy Shoe Co. struggled with picking their orders accurately.
+Shipping out large orders with lots of different sizes and styles of shoes carries a big risk of mispicking items on a daily basis.
+Prior to adopting DataCollection, warehouse workers would walk the aisles with clipboards and pick the items listed, resulting in a very manual process with high risk of human error.

 “We actually went a full year without a single mispick,” says Downs.
 “And if someone calls in and wonders whether or not they got an item from us, we can tell them exactly which box to check, and then they usually find the item they thought they didn’t have.”

-Without a doubt, Hoy Shoe Co has found their rhythm using SalesPad products.
-According to Downs, SalesPad is a vital part of their business process that they don’t anticipate leaving anytime soon.
-Much like their beloved sandals for thousands of customers all over the world, SalesPad Desktop is, for Hoy Shoe Co, a perfect fit.
+Without a doubt, Hoy Shoe Co. has found their rhythm using SalesPad products.
+According to Downs, SalesPad is a vital part of their business process, and they don’t anticipate leaving anytime soon.
+Much like their beloved sandals for thousands of customers all over the world, SalesPad is, for Hoy Shoe Co, a perfect fit.